ozette/maya-mvn/README.md

 The plug-in is written in Python.

-We're about done with this project and we hope other people will continue it by freely adding their needs to it.
+We're done with this project and we hope other people will contribute by adding their needs to it.